zicht/zss/README.md

-# ZSS

-## 📐 Sass for design systems.
+# 📐 ZSS – Sass for design systems

-ZSS is a Sass framework that helps you design and build UI components with several design scales.
+ZSS is a Sass framework that helps you build UI components with design scales.

 ---
 - [Background](#background)